 Prof. Keiichi Yamazaki, Professor of The Kyoto College of Graduate Studies for Informatics (KCGI), will retire in March 2016.
 On March 28th, he attended a commemorative lecture at the Kyoto Information University University Kyoto Hall.Dr.
 Yamagata became a professor at the same time KCGI opened in 2004, and taught courses such as "Advanced Computer Systems" and "Advanced Production Systems Engineering," as well as computer architecture and numerical analysis at KCG.

-Prior to the lecture, Dr. Toshihide Ibaraki, President of KCGI, introduced Dr. Yamagata's background and said, "He is a mild and diligent teacher.The lectures and classes were very detailed, and we have much to learn from them.I am filled with gratitude for his dedication to the development of KCGI," he said.
+Prior to the lecture, KCGI President Toshihide Ibaraki introduced Dr. Yamagata's background, saying, "He is a mild-mannered and diligent teacher.The lectures and classes were very detailed, and we have much to learn from them.I am filled with gratitude for his dedication to the development of KCGI," he said.